geekiam/website/static/posts/what-are-javascript-promises.md

 load for other developers to understand and maintain the code later.
 This what is commonly referred to by Javascript developers as **Javascript callback hell**

-To address this issue, Promises were introduced in ECMAScript 2015 to represent an eventual result of an asynchronous operation.
+To address this issue, Promises were introduced in [ECMAScript 2015 Language Specification](https://www.ecma-international.org/ecma-262/6.0/ "ECMAScript® 2015 Language Specification") (a.k.a.
+ECMAScript 6 or ES6) to represent an eventual result of an asynchronous operation.

 ### What is a Javascript promise